PGI Visual Fortran

-PGI Visual Fortran® (PVF®) brings the PGI suite of high-performance 64-bit and 32-bit parallel Fortran compilers to Microsoft Windows developers using Microsoft Visual Studio.
+PGI Visual Fortran® (PVF®) brings the PGI suite of high-performance 64-bit parallel Fortran compilers to Microsoft Windows developers using Microsoft Visual Studio.

 High-performance PGI Compilers

 PVF features the latest version of PGI's native OpenMP and auto-parallel Fortran compilers.
-PGI compilers are supported on, and can generate fully optimized code for, a broad range of popular high-performance computing platforms including 64-bit x64 multi-core processor-based systems as well as 32-bit x86 systems.
+PGI compilers are supported on, and can generate fully optimized code for 64-bit x64 multi-core processor-based systems.

 PGI Fortran compilers offer world-class performance and features including both automatic and OpenMP 3.1 parallelization support for optimizing performance on multi-core processors.
 Advanced compiler technologies found in PVF include vectorization, parallelization, interprocedural analysis, memory hierarchy optimization, cross file function inlining, CPU-specific optimization and more.
 PVF includes full support for 64-bit addressing, native integrated scalar, and vector SSE code generation—including the latest Intel and AMD AVX extensions.